 Hudson, MA (makes 22nm microprocessors), and Rio Rancho, NM (makes 32 nm microprocessors).

 A Hillsboro, Oregon plant makes development wafers for microprocessors & storage technology.

 SUPERMICRO.
 A major enterprise server hardware manufacturer.
 SuperMicro assembles its servers at facilities

 Motherboard production has been in China and Taiwan until recently, when they moved out of China to alleviate spying concerns.
 They transferred the manufacturing processes conducted there to facilities in Taiwan and San Jose.
 An admirable move.

-3 Computer Hardware Manufacturers Assembling their Systems in America
+3 Computer Brands Assembling Laptops & Servers in America

-Assembling computers here isn't as helpful to the American economy as manufacturing, but it does provide some jobs.
+Assembling computers here isn't as helpful to the American economy as manufacturing them here, but it does provide some good jobs.
 Three easily-recognizable brands assemble computers here.

 They also manufacture the SR630 ThinkSystem rack servers in Monterey, New Mexico.
-We just ordered one such server for a customer's network—which allowed us to confirm its point of origin!
+We ordered one such server for a customer's network in 2019—which allowed us to confirm its point of origin!

 Every computer has memory (also called RAM or DRAM).
 Someone has to make that memory.
 The process is not as involved as making a microprocessor.
 The component also has greater application—laptops, phones, tablets, IoT, USB flash drives, etc.